SlimTim10/certainty-by-construction/src/book/Chapter6-Decidability.lagda.md

 there is no argument that will typecheck.
 Since Agda notices that the whole thing is moot anyway, we aren't required to write any implementation, which explains the funny `()` notation, also known as an *absurd pattern match.*
-Absurd pattern matches don't require an definition, and we illustrate that by not giving any equals sign.
+Absurd pattern matches don't require a definition, and we illustrate that by not giving any equals sign.

 By virtue of having written a definition of `def:2≢3` that typechecks, we have